 First, let’s understand the natural ability we have to cleanse ourselves.

 I try my best to educate people that the human body has a natural ability to detoxify itself.
 In fact, the body has several systems in place for removing waste.
 The excretory system plays the largest role in detoxification.
 The most obvious job of this system is defecation and urination.
 The main organs that compose the excretory system are the skin, liver, lungs, large intestine, and kidneys.

-I know that you’re a little grossed out thinking of your skin as part of your excretory system, but it’s true — the skin aids in elimination through the sweat glands.
-The main job of sweat is to regulate the body’s temperature, but it’s a multifunctional system.
+You may be surprised to learn that your skin is part of your excretory system, but it's true — the skin aids in elimination through the sweat glands.
+The purpose of sweat is to regulate body temperature, but it's a multifunctional system.
 When sweat passes through your sweat glands, it takes toxins with it.